 For admission to the Business School, a transfer applicant must have a minimum 3.0 GPA for all work applicable to the bachelor of science (business administration) degree and a 2.0 GPA in business courses.
 Applicants with less than an overall 3.0 GPA may be evaluated and admitted on a space available basis.

 Students who want to transfer to the Business School from another college or school of the University of Colorado Denver must formally apply to the Business School.
 To apply for an intra-university transfer, students must submit an intra-university transfer (IUT) form and transcripts from University of Colorado to the business program coordinator.
 Transfer forms are available at the Office of Admissions or the Business School Advising Office; transcript request forms are available at the Office of the Registrar.
 The transcript must include the student’s most recent semester at the university.
 Students with previous course work from other institutions are also required to submit a copy of their transfer credit evaluations (advanced standings).
 Transfer deadlines are August 1 for fall semester, December 1 for spring semester and May 1 for the summer session.
 In general, the admission standards for intra-university transfer are the same as for transfer from other institutions as listed above.

-A University of Colorado student from another campus, or a Downtown Campus student who has not registered for three consecutive semesters (summers included), is considered a former student and must reapply for admission.
-Former Downtown Campus business degree students will be automatically readmitted to the school for up to three years from the semester they last attended if they are in good standing (not on probation or suspension) in the school.
+A University of Colorado student from another campus, or a Denver campus student who has not registered for three consecutive semesters (summers included), is considered a former student and must reapply for admission.
+Former Denver campus business degree students will be automatically readmitted to the school for up to three years from the semester they last attended if they are in good standing (not on probation or suspension) in the school.
 Students who have not attended for more than three years, or who have completed the equivalent of 12 or more semester hours at another institution of higher education, must meet the admission and degree requirements applicable at the time they reapply.